domcloud/domcloud/docs/deploy.md

 Here's the place you need to read for hands-on tutorial for deploying any software.
 You should also read this in accordance with the [Runner Script](/docs/runner) and [Troubleshoot](/docs/troubleshoot) in case you hit into problem later.

+## Preliminary Setup

-## The Runner Script or Template
+### The Runner Script or Template

 When you create a new host, you will prompted with **Template** text box.
 That is the script that will be executed on the host.
 We use YAML format here, which defined on the [Runner Script](/docs/runner) page.

 Remember we also provide a [template repository](/docs/templates) for common templates.
+If you can't find what you're looking for, you can create your own template by reading below and much better, [share it with us](https://github.com/domcloud/domcloud-io/discussions/categories/show-and-tell).

 ### Cloning from Git Repo